ShuangKou/tdd-locker-robot/task/SmartLockerRobot.md

 ### Task2:

-Given:1 robot, 1 locker with 2 free space, 1 locker with 1 free space
+Given:1 robot, locker1 with 1 free space, locke2 with 2 free space

 When: save bag by robot

-Then: get a ticket and store bag in  locker with 2 free space
+Then: get a ticket and store bag in  locker2

 ### Task3: